jefking/King.A-Trak/README.md

-# A-Trak - Synchronizer, for Azure Storage Blobs (containers) and folders
+# A-Trak - Synchronizer for Azure Storage Blobs (containers) and folders

 This is a utility for easily synchronizing files to Blob Storage on Windows Azure.
 It is meant to allow developers to easily leverage Windows Azure's CDN services.